 Snow Conditions on the Continental Divide Trail

-Northbound hikers should consider starting into Colorado after 7th June.
+Northbound hikers should consider starting in Colorado after 7th June.
 Every year is different but it is almost guaranteed that there will be snow to deal with.

 Snow depth chart for the Continental Divide Trail